Thank you for visiting the United by Ecology database!

 June 2024 - One of our soprano pipistrelle (Pipistrellys pygmaeus) sightings in May was in a totally new area for this species: near Grou in the province Friesland.
 The sighting is validated by a third party and the national distribution map for this species (NDFF) is now updated with our addition!
 Every contribution counts.

-Not so common calls of the common pipistrelle
+Not as common calls of the common pipistrelle

 The common pipistrelle (Pipistrellus pipistrellus) is the most common bat species in the Netherlands.
 One would assume that all it's calls would be well documented.
 But even well-known species have their surprises.
 This is a collection of the most eyebrow-raising recordings of common pipistrelle calls.